openlattice/openlattice-help-site-old/_guides/signups.md

   path="/guides/signups/auth0-modal.png"
 %}

-Once you log in, feel free to explore Loom's features with some of our provided **Sample Datasets**:
+Once you log in, feel free to explore Loom's features with some of our provided sample datasets:

 {% include sampledata.html %}